Technical Due Diligence: Make No Mistakes – Follow These 9 Key Elements

 Prepare for These Typical Questions

-These are some typical questions which come up during a tech due diligence.
+These are some typical questions that come up during a tech due diligence.

-- “What parts of your tech landscape keeps you awake at night?”
+- “What parts of your tech landscape keep you awake at night?”

 - “Can you describe your role and responsibilities as CTO”